LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02/Lab02_Instructions_ES6ClassesAndFeatures.md

 ## Upload to Moodle

-- Moodle Lab 2 Code review assignment: upload your completed code review form.
+- **Moodle Lab 2 Code review assignment**: upload your completed code review form.
 This week you are just reviewing your own code.
-- Moodle Lab 2 Production Version assignment:  put the citstudent URLs for each web app in the online text.
+- **Moodle Lab 2 Production Version assignment:**
+  - Put the citstudent URLs for each web app in the online text.
+  - Upload the code review your lab partner did for you with the "prod." column completed by you.

 # Assessment